EdoWahdana/neargochi/README.md

 1. The "backend" code lives in the `/contract` folder.
 See the README there for more info.
-2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/src` folder.
+3. The entry is in`/public/index.html` is a great.
+Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain using ReactJS.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
 The frontend code gets tested with [jest].
 You can run both of these at once with `npm